prisma/prisma/packages/adapter-neon/README.md

 // Use Prisma Client as normal
 ```

-Your Prisma Client will now take advantage of the Neon serverless driver.
-The Neon serverless driver comes with benefits such as WebSocket connections and [message pipelining](https://neon.tech/blog/quicker-serverless-postgres), while Prisma covers connection creation and destruction, error handling, and type safety.
+You can now use Prisma Client as you normally would with full type-safety.
+Your Prisma Client instance now uses Neon's serverless driver to connect to your database.
+This comes with benefits such as WebSocket connections and [message pipelining](https://neon.tech/blog/quicker-serverless-postgres).

 ## Feedback